roytang/blog/content/posts/2006/02/programmer-engineer-scientist-critic-gamer-dreamer-and-kid-at-heart.md

 ---
+author: roy
+categories:
+- Opinions
+date: 2006-02-18 01:02:28
 title: Programmer, engineer, scientist, critic, gamer, dreamer, and kid-at-heart.
-author: roy
 type: post
-date: 2006-02-18T01:02:28+00:00
 url: /2006/02/programmer-engineer-scientist-critic-gamer-dreamer-and-kid-at-heart/
-categories:
-  - Opinions

 ---

 I remembered that I haven&#8217;t written an About page yet.
 This post will go there.

 The [Blogger profile ][1]describes me as a &#8220;Programmer, engineer, scientist, critic, gamer, dreamer, and kid-at-heart.&#8221; Let&#8217;s break that down, shall we?